Stochastic Planning: Beyond Point Estimates

 From "What's the Plan?" to "What's the Probability?"

 This transforms the planning conversation.
-Instead of debating whether the plan is "right," you discuss whether the probability distribution of outcomes is acceptable.
+Instead of debating whether the plan is "right," you discuss whether the guaranteed probability distribution of outcomes is acceptable, and every agent's likelihood score on the Decision Stream is trustworthy by construction.
+Likelihood drives whether an action is automated, surfaced to inform, or escalated to inspect under AIIO.

 See stochastic planning in action

-Run a Monte Carlo simulation on your data and see the probabilistic scorecard.
+Run Monte Carlo on your data, see conformal prediction intervals, and explore the probabilistic scorecard.